 Things to see in Gouda

 Gouda is easily reached by car from Amsterdam (1 hour) and Rotterdam (30 minutes) and there are various parking garages located around the historic centre’s outer edges such as Bolwerk and Nieuwe Markt.
 You can also get to Gouda by train: <1 hour from Amsterdam Central or Schiphol Airport (via Utrecht or Rotterdam), and ±20 minutes from Rotterdam Central.
 Gouda can also be visited as part of a Central Netherlands road trip.
 Search for flights to Amsterdam with KLM.

 The best way to get to know Gouda is to simply stroll around its picturesque canals and streets.
-Or you can join a two-hour walking tour of the historic city.
+Or you can join a tour of the historic city.
 Surrounded by canals and the Gouwe and Hollandse Ijssel rivers, the historic centre is a compact island that’s easy to cover on foot.

 I parked at the Bolwerk parking garage and embarked on my walk around Gouda, starting at the Gouwe.
 This stretch of the Gouwe is absolutely gorgeous, with its stately houses, historic sluice and swing bridge.

 The 15th century sluice is a reminder of the time when Gouda was the most important transit point for inland shipping routes in Holland.
 The Crabeth swing bridge was built in the 19th century and is a national monument.

 Around the corner, the Turfmarkt canal was a beautiful sight.